mkoertgen/license.automation/PITCHME.md

 ### Costs to Detect and Fix Licensing Policy Violations

-- $20,000 average cost of licensing non-compliance discovered in the field
+- @color[red]($20,000 avg. cost) of licensing non-compliance discovered in the field. |
-- $1,500 average cost of licensing non-compliance discovered during quality assurance.
+- @color[yellow]($1,500 avg. cost) of licensing non-compliance discovered during quality assurance. |
-- $40 average cost to fix a policy violation discovered at the developer's workstation.
+- @color[green]($40 avg. cost) to fix a policy violation discovered at the developer's workstation. |

 ---

 ### Observations from Analysis Scenarios

-- The larger the project, the higher the probability of compliance violations.
+- The larger the project, the higher the probability of compliance violations. |
-- Ignoring licensing compliance can be costly, and it is difficult to put an upper limit on the cost of shipping non-compliant software.
+- Ignoring licensing compliance can be costly, and it is difficult to put an upper limit on the cost of shipping non-compliant software. |
-- Corrective analysis, using automated tools at regular intervals and during QA reduces the overall cost significantly.
+- Corrective analysis, using automated tools at regular intervals and during QA reduces the overall cost significantly. |

+---

 ### Questions?